Are you interested in joining a program where you can grow and learn to become a leader?

 Dorothy Goodwin Scholars will be creative self-starters who meet the following criteria:

-- Female students who will be sophomores, juniors, or seniors in the fall of 2019 at any school or college at the University of Hartford studying any academic discipline are eligible to apply.
+- Women* students who are currently full-time undergraduate sophomores, juniors, or seniors at any school or college at the University of Hartford studying any academic discipline are eligible to apply.

 - Applicants must participate in additional events throughout the academic year.